ShaneCurcuru/menotomymatters/_pages/meetings.md

 ## Town Board Meetings Trackers

 Since I'm just starting on my road to simplifying transparency in town government, I've only finished work on the Redevelopment Board meetings so far.
-Read the [**Redevelopment Board Meeting Tracker page**](/meetings/arb/), which shows all board agendas from 2020 thru 2018.
+Read the [**Redevelopment Board Meeting Tracker page**](/meetings/arb/), or the [Select Board Meeting Tracker](/meetings/select/) which shows all board agendas from 2020 thru 2018.

-If there's interest, I will also analyze past [Select Board meetings](/townhall/#select), and along with my existing work on [visualizing town meeting](/tm/).
+If there's interest, I will also analyze past meetings for other boards, and along with my existing work on [visualizing town meeting](/tm/).
 Stay tuned on some tips for how to more easily follow town committee calendars, so you know when to dial-in to Zoom!